 We’ll take you there!
 Saving you time and money!

-We serve the mobility needs of those who are unable to utilize fixed routes by providing wheelchair accessible ADA Paratransit vehicles, which carry passengers throughout the Brevard.
-ADA Paratransit is generally an origin to destination service accessed through a trip-by-trip reservation.
+We serve the mobility needs of those who are unable to utilize fixed routes by providing wheelchair accessible ADA Paratransit vehicles, which carry passengers throughout Brevard.
+ADA Paratransit is generally an origin-to-destination service accessed through a trip-by-trip reservation.
 Reduced rates are available based on financial need.